Difference Between HashMap and LinkedHashMap

 Parameters of ComparisonHashMapLinkedHashMap

-MeaningIt is a java Map implementation that uses AbstractMap class and helps in creating a collection of inherits.It is also a type of Java Map and is a subclass of HashMap that implements Hashtable and Linked List of Map.
+MeaningIt is a Java Map implementation that uses AbstractMap class and helps create a collection of inherits.It is also a type of Java Map and is a subclass of HashMap that implements Hashtable and Linked List of Map.

 ElementsThe elements entered in a HashMap are not in order.The elements are known to be in key insertion order.

-Data structureThey are stored as a list of buckets and is implemented as a Hashtable in Map interface.LinkedHashMap has a doubly-linked list running through all the lists stored in it.
+Data structureThey are stored as a list of buckets and are implemented as a Hashtable in the Map interface.LinkedHashMap has a doubly-linked list running through all the lists stored in it.

 RetrievalRetrieving or performing other such tasks on the lists stored in HashMap is easy.Retrieving, removing or adding entries into the LinkedHashMap is harder than in HashMap.